helm/charts/stable/hydra/README.md

 `hydra.service.admin.type` | The Hydra admin API service type | `ClusterIP` `hydra.service.admin.port` | The Hydra admin API service port | `80`
-`hydra.service.admin.nodePort` | The node port used if the Hydra admin API service is of type `NodePort` | `""` `hydra.adminProxy.enable` | Hide the Hydra admin API behing an nginx reverse proxy with basic auth | `false` `hydra.adminProxy.image` | nginx image to use | `nginx:mainline-alpine` `hydra.adminProxy.user` | Basic auth username | `hydra`
+`hydra.service.admin.nodePort` | The node port used if the Hydra admin API service is of type `NodePort` | `""` `hydra.config.ADMIN_HOST` | The interface or unix socket hydra should listen and handle administrative API requests on.
+Use `unix:/socket/socket` when using reverse admin proxy | `0.0.0.0`
+`hydra.adminProxy.enable` | Hide the Hydra admin API behing an nginx reverse proxy with basic auth | `false` `hydra.adminProxy.image` | nginx image to use | `nginx:mainline-alpine` `hydra.adminProxy.user` | Basic auth username | `hydra`